 Training available to staff

-WVUK is introducing a new training module which includes a section on modern slavery.
-This module will become mandatory for all staff during the 2018/19 financial year.
+WVUK now includes an induction training module that includes a section on modern slavery.
+This module has been made mandatory for all staff during the 2018/19 financial year.
 The module provides guidance on what modern slavery is, who is affected, what the signs are and what staff should do if they suspect that modern slavery is taking place.

 Going forward, WVUK remains committed to keeping its policies, procedures and training under review and updating these as needed in order to maximise the contribution it makes to efforts to tackle modern slavery and human trafficking internationally.

-This statement has been approved by the board of trustees of WVUK and signed on their behalf.
+This statement has been approved by the board of trustees of WVUK and signed on their behalf on 22/11/2019.